ibpl/web-certificate-tool/README.md

 The application files ready to be copied to production webserver will be in the `build` subdirectory.

-`build` subdirecotry contains uncompressed application files and its gzip and brotli precompressed equivalents for web servers and web clients that are able to use precompressed versions for faster optimization.
+`build` subdirectory contains uncompressed application files and its gzip and brotli precompressed equivalents for web servers and web clients that are able to use precompressed versions for download optimization.

 ## Installation